DimensionDataResearch/terraform-provider-ddcloud/README.md

 }
 ```

+## Testing the provider

-To test it out, create a folder containing a single `.tf` file:
+Create a folder containing a single `.tf` file:

 ```hcl
 /*